PSL (rifle): Mounting system

 The LPS telescopic sight propriety mount is adjustable for tension on the LPS rifle's side rail.
 This side rail is a Warsaw Pact rail similar in design to the mounting used for Russian SVD rifles and PSO-1 optical sights and positions the telescopic sight axis to the left side in relation to the receiver and bore center axis.
 The Warsaw Pact mount has a castle nut that screws into the bottom of the locking lever.
 The spring-loaded portion of the clamp has to be pressed down to tighten or loosen the castle nut as needed.

 The scope can be easily removed from the receiver of the rifle by swinging the locking lever open, then sliding the scope mount to the rear.
 This allows easy access to the receiver cover which needs to be removed for cleaning.

-Due to the offset to the left and the relative height of the mounting, the PSL iron sights can be used with a LPS scope mounted, though the positioning of the scope's optical center axis may not be comfortable to all shooters.
+Due to the offset to the left and the relative height of the mounting, the PSL iron sights can be used with a LPS scope mounted.